HarvsG/ha-glinet4-integration/README.md

 3. Reboot homeassistant
 4. Add the new Glinet integration under Devices and services
 5. Edit the host path with you router IP - ensure you keep the `http://`
 6. Add your router admin page login password (not your WIFI password).
-Placeholder is GL-inet's default `goodlife`, but this shoudld be changed.
+Placeholder is GL-inet's default `goodlife`, but this should be changed.

 ## Dev set up
 1. Set up the vscode homeassistant core [dev setup](https://developers.home-assistant.io/docs/development_environment/)